-This worksheet summarises all the steps and tips presented in this chapter.
+The summary sheet at the end of the chapter summarises all the steps and tips presented.
 You can have a group exercise on the basis of this matrix using the same or a different case study in your training programme.